mesgjs/mesgjs-web/architectural-plan/MWI-Semantic-Component-Architecture.md

 While an initial implementation may use JavaScript-based Pub/Sub for rapid prototyping, the definitive, primary interface for form communication **must** be a Mesgjs interface.
 This ensures the communication adheres to the security and structural guarantees of the MWI ecosystem.
 JS-only implementations should be considered temporary shims.

-## 4. Validation Mechanism
+## 4. Data Binding and Validation

-The `v.*` validation attributes provide a declarative interface for input validation.
+The `d.*` and `v.*` attribute prefixes provide a declarative and expressive interface for data binding and validation, replacing the legacy `m.bind` attribute.
+This approach offers better separation of concerns and scalability.

-1. A component handler (e.g., for `text-input`) will parse attributes like `v.min`, `v.len`, `v.ire`, and `v.are`.
-2. It will instantiate corresponding reactive validators that take the field's value as input.
-3. The collective state of these validators determines the field's overall `valid` property, which is then published via the Pub/Sub system.

-## 5. Bidirectional Data Binding (`m.bind`)
+### 4.1.
+Data Binding (`d.*`)

-The `m.bind` attribute is the declarative syntax for creating a two-way binding between a component and a shared `@reactive` data source.
+-   **`d.value`**: The primary attribute for creating a two-way binding between a component's value and a shared `@reactive` data source.

-1.  **Read (Source -> Input):** The component handler interprets `m.bind="path.to.data"` as a subscription request.
-It subscribes to the reactive value at that path.
+    1.  **Read (Source -> Input):** The component handler interprets `d.value="path.to.data"` as a subscription request to a reactive value.
 When the source data changes, the component's internal value is updated.
     2.  **Write (Input -> Source):** The handler also establishes a publisher.
-When the user modifies the input and the change is committed (e.g., on a `blur` event), the new value is written back to the reactive data source at `path.to.data`.
+When the user modifies the input, the new value is written back to the reactive data source at `path.to.data`.
+-   **`d.disabled`, `d.readonly`, etc.**: These attributes create a one-way binding from a reactive source to a component's boolean attributes, allowing the UI to reactively enable or disable elements based on application state.

+### 4.2.
+Validation (`v.*`)

+-   Validation attributes like `v.min` and `v.len` define basic constraints.
+-   **`v.ire` (Incremental Regular Expression):** This regex defines which characters are allowed *during* input.
+For example, in a numeric field, it would allow digits but reject letters.
+-   **`v.are` (Acceptance Regular Expression):** This regex defines what constitutes a complete, valid value.
+For example, a US phone number field might accept `^\d{10}$` for its final validation.
+-   Component handlers parse these attributes and instantiate reactive validators that observe the field's value.
+The collective state of these validators determines the field's overall `valid` property, which is then communicated via the Pub/Sub system.

+### 4.3.
+Deprecation of `m.bind`

+The `m.bind` attribute is officially deprecated in favor of the more specific `d.*` and `v.*` prefixes.
+All new development must use the new prefixes.
+Existing components should be migrated as part of routine maintenance.

-### Handling Concurrent Edits
+### 4.4.
+Handling Concurrent Edits

 To address the requirement that programmatic changes are deferred while a user is actively editing a field:
-- The component will maintain two internal states: a "live value" (from user input) and a "pending value" (from the `m.bind` subscription).
+- The component will maintain two internal states: a "live value" (from user input) and a "pending value" (from the `d.value` subscription).
-- If the `m.bind` subscription fires while the user is editing, the new value is stored as the "pending value" but not rendered in the input.
+- If the `d.value` subscription fires while the user is editing, the new value is stored as the "pending value" but not rendered in the input.
 - If the user commits their changes, the "live value" is written to the source, overwriting the "pending value".
 - If the user presses `Escape`, the "live value" is discarded, and the "pending value" is applied to the input, reverting the field to the latest programmatic state.

-## 6. Button-to-Link Transformation
+## 5. Button-to-Link Transformation

 The semantic `button` component will support rendering as either a `<button>` or an `<a>` tag based on the presence of an `href` attribute.